Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The RANK-REPLAN Subroutine

 Now, let $\boldsymbol{\beta_H}$ be a vector of binary variables that represents whether each cell is an extended horizontal endpoint.
 We use this to compute a value $\beta_H$ that counts the number of extended horizontal endpoints as follows:

+where the $\circ$ operator is the element-wise product of two vectors. \docupdate{The endpoint changes that remain to be counted are the cells that were endpoints in $\boldsymbol{\Bar{y}_H}$ and are not endpoints in $\boldsymbol{y_H}$ \textit{while changing coverage orientations} (to vertical in this case).
+However, such a cell will now be a part of a vertical rank that would either have an added or extended \textit{vertical} rank endpoint.
+Therefore, we do not count these endpoints as it tracks rank changes that are already accounted for.}

-where the $\circ$ operator is the element-wise product of two vectors.
-We simply extend these concepts to the vertical case.
+We extend these concepts to the vertical case to count all endpoint changes.
 Let $\boldsymbol{\Bar{y}_V}$ be a binary vector indicating whether a cell was a vertical endpoint for a rank in the initial path.
 The total number of added endpoints $\alpha$ and extended endpoints $\beta$ is then obtained as follows:

 We now look to bound the number of new ranks $m_{\text{new}}$ using $\alpha$ and $\beta$, for which we exploit the following property. \begin{lemma} Consider $\alpha$ and $\beta$ to be the number of added and extended endpoints respectively for a set of replanned ranks.
 Then the number of new ranks $m_{\text{new}}$ in the set is bounded as follows: